6 Examples of How Best To Visualize Net Promoter Score

 In contrast, the CustomerGauge infographic uses a variety of individual displays to contextualize the data.
 Starting with broader data sets, the visualizations drill deeper into the data the further down on the display they appear.

-Both of these examples use long layout designs to lead the reader downwards through their visualizations.
+Both of these examples use long layout designs to lead the reader down into their visualizations.
 This is a great method for storytelling in data but isn’t necessarily the only way to display an infographic.

 Stacked Bar with Trends